clehner/2html.sh/README.md

 - `-c file` `--css file`: output the generated CSS rules separately to the given file
 - `-o theme` `--colorscheme theme`: use the given color scheme
+- `-s file` `--source file`: source the given file before rendering

+The `--source` option is provided mainly as an alternative for `--colorscheme` for colorschemes that are not in vim's default runtime path, since we skip loading your .vimrc and plugins to improve performance.
+So to use a non-built-in colorscheme, use e.g. `--source ~/.vim/colors/coolscheme.vim`

 ## Example